 Facility Description Review Documents It is possible to create any number of 'Review Documents' on the elements of the Specification Package, both to formalize and guide specific review processes and to present the element information to be reviewed.
-The documents are stored in and easily accessed from the 'Team Review' feature.
-Bind Package to Team Review Folder By default, 'Review Documents' are stored in folders under a special category of the Team Review , called 'Formal Reviews'.
-You can, however, generate those documents elsewhere in the Team Review, by binding the Specification Package to whichever Team Review folder (topic) is most appropriate to the Package.
-Team Review The Team Review tools provide a number of other facilities that can be of use in discussing the development and features of an element, such as the 'Resources' folder or the ability to develop a sequence of communications on a specific element, on a group of elements, or on some broader aspect of the model development.
-Element Discussions Using the 'Element Discussions' facility, you can initiate or respond to a general, ad-hoc discussion amongst your team members, on a specific element.
+The documents are stored in and easily accessed from the 'Team Library' feature.
+Select the 'Start > Collaborate > Team Library' ribbon option.
+Bind Package to Team Library Folder By default, 'Review Documents' are stored in folders under a special category of the Team Library, called 'Formal Reviews'.
+You can, however, generate those documents elsewhere in the Team Library, by binding the Specification Package to whichever Team Library folder (topic) is most appropriate to the Package.
+Team Library The Team Library tools provide a number of other facilities that can be of use in discussing the development and features of an element, such as the 'Resources' folder or the ability to develop a sequence of communications on a specific element, on a group of elements, or on some broader aspect of the model development.
+Element Discussions Using the Collaborate window, you can initiate or respond to a general, ad-hoc discussion amongst your team members, on a specific element.
 The facility maintains a record of each initial comment or question, and every response to that comment.
 There is no limit on the number of different discussions, on the number of responses, or on the length of each item, although the facility is better suited to short queries and responses.
-When there is a discussion on an element, the icon displays in the 'Discussion' and 'All Indicators' columns on the Specification Manager.
-Simply double-click on the icon to display the discussion.
-You can also access the 'Element Discussion' window through the 'Navigator Toolbar' menu path.
+Similarly, you can perform a formal review on one element or a group, adhering to a stricter protocol and timeframe.
+When there is a discussion or a review on an element, the icon displays in the 'Discussion' and 'All Indicators' columns on the Specification Manager.
+Simply double-click on the icon to display the discussion or review comments.
 Model Mail The Model Mail facility is a personal, project-internal email service.
-You can use it to send emails to specific individuals or groups on your project, concerning the Specification Manager contents or functions, or any other subject you need to discuss.
-If you want to discuss a particular element, click on it in the Specification Manager and use the Model Mail 'Create Link to Existing Element' context menu option to create a hyperlink in the mail message to the element.
+You can use it to send emails to specific individuals or groups on your project, concerning the

+Specification Manager contents or functions, or any other subject you need to discuss.
+If you want to discuss a particular element, click on it in the Specification Manager, open Model Mail and create a message, and use the 'Insert Quicklink' button to create a hyperlink in the mail message to the selected element.